 James Cook's Homepage

-These papers result from work done in conjunction with undergraduates since the summer of 2012.
+These papers result from work done in conjunction with undergraduates in recent years.

 I should mention, Nathan BeDell has several papers which support our A-ODE paper.
 Nathan's papers also give some excellent ideas about future projects in what we might call the precalculus of A-calculus.

 - mathstackexchange: a place to learn math and earn reputation.

 - My You Tube Channel (has playlists for most recent courses I've taught).